Cuba suffers major power outage after substation failure leaves millions without electricity

 The massive blackout is the fourth in the last six months as a severe economic crisis plagues the Caribbean country.
 The Ministry of Energy and Mines, in a statement on social media, attributed the latest outage to a failure at a substation in the suburbs of Havana, the capital.

-Internet and telephone service were intermittent about 18 hours after power went out around 8 p.m. local time Friday.
+Internet and telephone service were intermittent about Saturday evening after power went out around 8 p.m. local time Friday.

 Lázaro Guerra, director of electricity at the ministry, said on national television that power was already being generated to support vital services such as hospitals.